 The life of the copyright is valid for the life of the creator, plus 50 years.
 When the creator is a juristic person (business) protection extends for 50 years from the date of creation or first publication.
 The period of protection is reduced to 25 years for applied artistic work.

-The laws for copy right infringement is a prison sentence of up to 4 years and a fine of up to 800,000 Baht or both.
+The laws for copyright infringement is a prison sentence of up to 4 years and a fine of up to 800,000 Baht or both.
 In 2014, we saw an update to the copyright laws in Thailand with the passing of new bills for the enforcement of copyrights laws.
-These 2 amendment bills have mainly been related to enforcement of mainly software in Thailand as copyright infringements have changed technology.
+These 2 amendment bills have mainly been related to enforcement of mainly software in Thailand.
+This as copyright infringements have changed technology.
 The main updated has been:

-What has become common in Thailand was people walking into a cinema and recording the movie in the cinema on their camera phones.
+There have been many changes over the years.
+However the report mentions the 2014 Copyright Act of which amendments failed to address a number of concerns.
+Unauthorised camcording in Thailand was one of these however the government has clamped down on this from happening at cinemas.
+What has become common in Thailand.
+Was that people walked into a cinema and recording the movie in the cinema on their camera phones.
 Prison time has now been set at 6 months to 4 years as well as fines of up to 800,000 baht;

 Other issues raised was the backlog in pending patent applications.
 This as well as widespread use of unlicensed software.
 This being in public as well as the private sector.
 The rather lengthy civil IP enforcement proceedings as well as low civil damages was also mentioned with extensive cable as well as satellite signal theft.

 Thailand however has moved forward with the setting up of the National Committee on Intellectual Property and a subcommittee on enforcement against IP infringement.
 There has been an increase in streamlining regulations as well an increase in patent examiners.
 Thailand has also joined the Madrid Protocol which makes it easier for Americans to apply for trademarks